FAIRmat-NFDI/pynxtools/docs/reference/built-in-readers.md

   "/ENTRY[entry]/DATA[data]/current_295C": "/entry/data/current_295C",
   "/ENTRY[entry]/NXODD_name/posint_value": "/a_level_down/another_level_down/posint_value",
 ```
+Here, `"/entry/data/current_295C"` is the path in the original HDF5 file, while the key shown here is the template path (see above).

 * Write the values directly in the mapping file for missing data from your data file.